Cluster Feeding: What's Normal and How to Handle It - Baby Chick

 Following breastfeeding, your newborn should sleep.
 Of course, as I mentioned earlier in this article, there will always be times (the witching hours) when your baby might not sleep much and be on and off the breast.
 However, if you find that MOST of the time during a 24-hour period, your baby is awake, unsettled, or breastfeeding and unhappy, then that is a big red flag that they might not be getting enough breastmilk.
 They should have a period of time during the day and night where they sleep and are settled.
 Remember to check their diaper output and weight, too.

-There is a considerable variation on how long a breastfeeding should be.
+There is a considerable variation on how long a breastfeed should be.
 It can be anywhere from 20-45 minutes in length.3 However, if your baby is breastfeeding for at least one hour or more, most times they breastfeed, this is not normal.
 It is a sign that your baby might not be getting enough milk or is not efficiently and effectively draining the breast when feeding.
 It’s important to keep track of this if they take a long time to breastfeed.
-This way, you can report this information to your IBCLC or volunteer breastfeeding counselor.
+Then, you can report this information to your IBCLC or volunteer breastfeeding counselor.

 This is a big topic, and I could write an entire article on it!
 I just wanted to mention it here, though.
 If you find your baby cluster feeding while also having colic symptoms present, it’s really important to investigate possible underlying causes.